wulfdewolf/OpenInformationSystemsGroup1/README.md

 ## 1. Database and SPARQL endpoint

-The system uses docker and docker-compose to run a [H2](https://www.h2database.com/html/main.html) database and a SPARQL endpoint on top of the database using the [Ontop Protégé plugin](https://ontop-vkg.org/).
+The system uses docker and docker-compose to run an [H2](https://www.h2database.com/html/main.html) database and a SPARQL endpoint on top of the database using the [Ontop Protégé plugin](https://ontop-vkg.org/).
 It consists of two docker containers, one containing the H2 database and one containing the Ontop application.

 ### Installation steps: